 Change as follows:

-When association is not for an MLD association (see 11.3.2 (State variables)), BSS max idle period manage- ment enables an AP to indicate a time period during which the AP does not disassociate a STA due to nonre- ceipt of frames from the STA (also see 4.3.21.24 (MLD max idle period management) for the case when the association is for an MLD association).
+For non-MLO(#13528), BSS max idle period manage- ment enables an AP to indicate a time period during which the AP does not disassociate a STA due to nonre- ceipt of frames from the STA.
 This supports improved STA power saving and AP resource man- agement.
+MLD max idle period management is described in 4.3.21.24 (MLD max idle period management).(#10269)

 TGbe editor: Change 4.3.21.23 WNM sleep mode as follows (track change on):